Accidents and Injuries at Work

 Will my injury at work claim be handled on a ‘no win no fee’ basis?

 We can support you on a no win no fee basis.
 This means you won’t pay anything upfront.
 If your case is successful, all fees will be deducted from your settlement.
 If your claim is unsuccessful, you won’t owe us anything.
 There are alternative ways to fund a claim to limit the risk to you, we can discuss these during the initial free no obligation consultation.

 Will I need to go to court?

-Most accident at work cases don’t need to go to court, but we’ll be with you throughout the process if it becomes necessary.
-A claim usually only goes to court if a case is particularly complex.
+Most accident at work cases don’t need to go to court, but we will be with you throughout the process if it becomes necessary.
+An injury at work claim usually only goes to court if a case is particularly complex.

 All employees have employment protection rights once they have completed two years continuous service.

 If your employment is for a shorter period than this and you have any concerns about making a claim talk to us and get our advice.